 Looking for some easy teacher appreciation ideas?
-Check out my guide of teacher appreciation week ideas, luncheon ideas, cards, and easy gifts!
+Check out my guide of teacher appreciation week ideas, luncheon ideas, cards, and easy teacher appreciation gift ideas!

 Teacher Appreciation is coming up.
 It is a special time of year to show our teachers how much we appreciate all they do.

-In fact, you don’t need to wait for teacher’s day or teacher appreciation week to give them a little extra love.
-Some of the easy and inexpensive teacher appreciation ideas below and can be used year round.
+In fact, you don’t need to wait for teacher’s day or teacher appreciation week to give our amazing teachers a little extra love.
+Some of the easy and inexpensive teacher appreciation ideas below are fun ways to show appreciation and can be used year round.

 What is Teacher Appreciation Week?